-Talking Points on Superfund
+Talking Points On Superfund

 - The House has passed H.R.
 5640, which would extend Superfund for 5 years and raise \$10.1 billion in revenue that period to fund the program.
 The revenue comes from an expansion of the existing taxes on chemical feedstocks and petroleum, plus continued appropriations from general revenues (one-quarter of the amount would come from general revenues).
 Rates on petroleum and feedstocks would be hiked substantially: the crude oil tax would be increased about tenfold.
-Also, additional items would be added to the list of taxable substances. - The Senate Environment Committee is working on its own bill, and may be able to report something this week.
-The goal set by Chairman Stafford is to report a bill that provides \$7.5 billion over 5 years, principally for hazardous waste site cleanup. - The Finance Committee has scheduled a hearing on Superfund for September 19, and we expect there will be a lot of interest.
-In particular we need to focus on how big a fund is needed, and can be usefully spent over the next 5 years just on cleaning up waste sites.
-We also need to know what impact the large tax hikes in the House bill might have on certain industries (metals and chemicals) and whether the rationale behind the feedstock tax--that we should tax the generation of the 'building blocks' that may go into the production of hazardous wastes--is sensible enough that it should be expanded so dramatically. - Everyone is in favor of extending Superfund, and of finding the revenues needed to fund cleanup of waste sites.
+Also, additional items would be added to the list of taxable substances. - The Senate Environment Committee has reported its own bill S. 2892.
+That bill provides for spending up to \$7.5 billion over 5 years, principally for hazardous waste site cleanup. - The Finance Committee held hearings on Superfund on September 19 and 21 and there is a lot of interest.
+We need to focus on how big a fund is needed, and can be usefully spent over the next 5 years just on cleaning up waste sites.
+We also need to know what impact the large tax hikes in the House bill might have on certain industries (metals and chemicals) and whether the rationale behid the feedstock tax--that we should tax the generation of the "building blocks" that may go into the production of hazardous wastes--is sensible enough that it should be expanded so dramatically. - Everyone is in favor of extending Superfund, and of finding the revenues needed to fund cleanup of waste sites.
 But we want to raise those revenues in the right way, in a fair way, and not just single out particular industries out of proportion to their contribution to the problem.
 There is no perfect answer, but we believe we can do a better job than the House did. - Since Superfund does not expire until next year, this job could be postponed until we get more and better answers to these questions.
 Obviously there is a lot of interest in renewing Superfund now, and getting it out of the way.
-My view is that we ought not to do that unless we are sure we know what we are doing, but I will be talking with all the interested parties to see whether it is feasible, and good policy, to finish the bill this session. - As long as we focus on the cleanup problem and make sensible and informed choices on revenue sources, there is no real obstacle to extending Superfund and increasing the size of the fund.
-But with studies of various revenue options due this year, such as the waste-end tax designed to encourage proper waste disposal, it may be better policy to get as much information as we can before wrapping up a bill.
+My view is that we ought to be sure we know what we are doing, and I am talking with all the interested parties to see whether it is feasible, and good policy, to finish the bill this session. - The House bill continues the fertilizer exemption from the feedstock tax essentially as it stands under present law, and I know of no opposition to doing the same on the Senate side.
+I know there is also interest in exempting substances used in animal feed, particularly phosphoric acid, which is made taxable under the House bill.
+You can be sure we will give close attention to this issue on the Finance Committee.